ambroisep/hueypetersen/_posts/2013-06-24-typeahead-with-angular.markdown

 {% endhighlight %}

-The `typeahead-item` directive links a given model in the list (the artist) to the corresponding html (the `li` element).
-The `typeahead` component keeps track of which item is currently highlighted and the `typeahead-item` directives watch this value and do a comparison with their own item and act accordingly.
+The `typeahead-item` directive links a given model (the artist) to the corresponding html (the `li` element).
+The `typeahead` component keeps track of which item is currently highlighted and the `typeahead-item` directives watch this value with a comparison on their own item and act accordingly.
 In my case the action is just adding or removing a class.

 Heres the code: